#TheResusTEEWorkshop

 NYU Langone Health

-CLINICAL ASSOCIATE PROFESSOR IN ANESTHESIOLOGY
+ASSOCIATE PROFESSOR IN ANESTHESIOLOGY

 DEPARTMENT OF ANESTHESIOLOGY

-UNIVERSITY OF BRITISH COLUMBIA
+UNIVERSITY OF OTTAWA

-DEPARTMENT OF emergency medicine
+DEPARTMENT OF EMERGENCY MEDICINE